transloadit/uppy.io/blog/2023-10-25-image-editor.md

   </tbody>
 </table>

 So, now we have our desired `H`!
-One of our scaling factors is `H/h`.
-Our other scaling factor is `W/w`, which follows a similar process.
-Below is a rough solution.
+We know one of our scaling factors is `H/h`.
+Now, we just need to find our other scaling factor, which is `W/w`.
+This follows a similar process, and you can find the calculations as part of the full solution below.

 ```javascript
 scalingFactor